Shark-In-A-Stroller Heist Ends With Animal's Safe Return To San Antonio Aquarium

 The two men and the woman had spent an hour in the area of the tide pool exhibit, apparently waiting for their chance to nab the shark, the aquarium said.

-Describing the heist to the media, Spellman said the bucket had originally contained a 5 percent bleach solution, leading aquarium officials to worry for Ms. Helen's health.
+Describing the heist to the media, Spellman said the bucket had originally contained a 5 percent bleach solution, leading aquarium officials to worry for Miss Helen's health.
 Most of that fluid was dumped into the aquarium's water system — creating a separate crisis that its employees worked to counter.
 Staff members were able to prevent serious damage, according to the aquarium.

-Police say the main suspect in the case seems to have known how to care for the shark, and that he might have intended to keep it with other animals in his home aquarium.
+Police say that the main suspect in the case seems to have known how to care for the shark and that he might have intended to keep it with other animals in his home aquarium.

 "He had had one of these in the past," Leon Valley Police Chief Joseph Salvaggio said, according to local KSAT TV News.
 "I think the animal had died sometime in the past.
 Obviously, he likes those types of animals."